Azure-Samples/image-search-aisearch/README.md

-# AI-Chat-App-Hack-Vision

-Tutorial on how to combine GPT-4 and Vision
+# Image search with Azure AI Search

+This project creates a simple image search application using Azure AI Search.
+The application allows you to search for images with a textual query, and searches using a multimodal embedding from the Azure AI Vision API.
+The frontend is built with TypeScript/React and the backend is built with Python/Quart.

 This project uses the sample nature data set from [Vision Studio](https://learn.microsoft.com/azure/ai-services/computer-vision/overview-vision-studio).

-## Credits

-Much of this content is possible because of the [azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo), please check it out!

 ## Azure account requirements

 **IMPORTANT:** In order to deploy and run this example, you'll need:

 * **Azure account**.
-If you're new to Azure, [get an Azure account for free](https://azure.microsoft.com/free/cognitive-search/) and you'll get some free Azure credits to get started.
-See [guide to deploying with the free trial](#deploying-with-minimal-costs).
+If you're new to Azure, [get an Azure account for free](https://azure.microsoft.com/free/cognitive-search/).
 * **Azure account permissions**:
   * Your Azure account must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [Role Based Access Control Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview), [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator), or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).
-If you don't have subscription-level permissions, you must be granted [RBAC](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview) for an existing resource group and [deploy to that existing group](#existing-resource-group).
+If you don't have subscription-level permissions, you must be granted [RBAC](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview) for an existing resource group and deploy to an existing resource group.
   * Your Azure account also needs `Microsoft.Resources/deployments/write` permissions on the subscription level.

 ## Azure deployment